chakra-ui/chakra-ui/CONTRIBUTING.md

 ### Commit Convention

-Before you create a Pull Request please check whether you comply to the commit conventions used in this repository.
+Before you create a Pull Request, please check whether your commits comply with the commit conventions used in this repository.

 When you create a commit we kindly ask you to follow the convention `category(scope or module): message` in your commit message while using one of